robomei/magicbind/examples/mandelbrot/README.md

 # performance comparison: mandelbrot

 Renders the Mandelbrot set by iterating each pixel until escape or max iterations.
-Both sides implement the same algorithm.
-The Python version uses a triple nested loop;
+Both versions implement the same algorithm, one in Python and one in compiled C++.
-the C++ version runs the same logic in compiled code.

 ```bash
 uv run magicbind add cpp/mandelbrot.h